Searching for

 In epidemic and post-epidemic times, virtual public spaces have replaced traditional physical ones.
 But I believe that the vitality of the city lies in real encounters and the coexistence of people, which can inspire public power.
 The epidemic has aggravated the inequality of public space.
 Through examining the importance of public pools, I hope to make more people aware of the importance of this kind of community intimacy and its role in contributing to social justice.

-Somf 2021 china fellowship chang guo portfolio 02
+Somf 2021 china fellowship chang guo final report 02

 Guo’s proposal “considers these ordinary public facilities as a mirror to test social justice.
 The research is closely attached to community daily lives, seeing a world in a grain of sand, and shows great practicality.”